mkpascal/mkpascal.github.io/_posts/2015-10-25-broadcast-audio-liquidsoap.md

 layout: post
 ---

 Liquidsoap is a great tool, yet the built-in audio processing is terrible.
 Based upon Aigars script, I made a modified version that provides an acceptable sound for internet radio.
-Bare in mind, this is far from the performance of a hardware processor but this is good enough for internet radio.
+Bear in mind, this is far from the performance of a hardware processor but this is good enough for internet radio.

 You can find it here : <a href="https://github.com/mkpascal/mk_liquidsoap_processing">https://github.com/mkpascal/mk_liquidsoap_processing</a>.